IGITUGraz/OutputCodeMatching/README.md

 ## Saved model weights

-Our OCM models trained on CIFAR-10 and ImageNet that are used for the evaluations in the paper.
+We share the OCM models trained on CIFAR-10 and ImageNet that are used for evaluations in the paper.
 Different evaluations may naturally result in slight differences in the presented numbers.

 * CIFAR-10 with ResNet-20 (8-bit):